 - After satisfying your appetite, you can head to the San Diego Botanic Garden, where the following are located: collections of plants from around the world, 30 themed gardens, and even plants that are used for medicine, food processing, clothing, and construction.
 Please note that it is open daily from 9:00 am to 5:00 pm.

 - The fourth place on your tour will be the Mt.
 Soledad National Veterans Memorial, a memorial that pays homage to the veterans alive or deceased in wars where you can appreciate the plates of all these men who gave their lives for the nation and you can even capture a spectacular photo with a drone if you want.

-- Before completing this journey; La Jolla, which, while close to San Diego, is like visiting a totally different world.
+- Before completing this journey, going to La Jolla, nearby San Diego, is like visiting a different world.
 It is ideal for surfing, snorkeling, paddling, or diving with the sea inhabitants and making a campfire at the end of the day.
-Sounds very tempting doesn’t it?
+Sounds very tempting, doesn’t it?
 Have the best experience of first-time snorkeling with a guided snorkeling tour.
 Book your guide here!

-If you’re worried that your rented vehicle will run out of gas, rest easy, for in the U.S., the roads are never long enough to need gas stations.
-In the mentioned stops, you will have at least five gas stations that are very close to the car park.
+If you’re worried that your rented vehicle will run out of gas, rest easy; for the U.S., the roads are never long enough to need gas stations.

 |Gas stations||Restaurants||Parking lots||Supermarkets|